 Acupuncture has always made sense to me, ever since I received my first treatment back in 1992.
 It was a simple, pragmatic system of treatment that worked on all levels: physical, emotional and psychological.

-Since qualifying in 1997, I worked for many years in conventional UK clinics and have also traveled the world, treating hundreds of Tsunami survivors in Sri Lanka, and trafficking survivors in Southern India.
+Since qualifying in 1997, I worked for many years in conventional UK clinics and have also travelled the world, treating hundreds of Tsunami survivors in Sri Lanka and trafficking survivors in Southern India.

 While these vocations may seem to be worlds apart, one thing that I’ve always been committed to is working with people to help them reach their full potential.
 From the moment I had my first acupuncture treatment many years ago for muscle stiffness, I realised just how powerful and transformative it could be and wanted to pass that on to as many people as I could.

 Since then I have worked in multiple professional settings – including a low-cost clinic at Triyoga Camden and volunteering at the Royal Orthopaedic Hospital in Stanmore.
 Working at E5 has solidified my belief in the power of simple, low-cost treatments as the most effective way to treat patients on a regular and consistent basis.
 Acupuncture has taught me that the human body is a miraculous thing.
 And as an acupuncturist, my focus is always on how I can facilitate a process of healing, restore balance and encourage the human body to operate at its best.
 Whether that may be healing an acute injury or a long-term chronic illness.
 Through acupuncture, I want my patients to feel empowered and actively engaged in the management of their health and wellbeing.

 I’ve been an acupuncturist for over ten years, with a special interest in women’s health and fertility.